Antarctica World Passport Office - FIAC / London

-The Antarctica World Passport Delivery Bureau was first presented at Lucy + Jorge Orta's survey exhibition at the Pirelli Hangar Bicocca in Milan (2008).
-It exists in different sculptural formats and the participatory action is re-activated each time.
-The passport offices are generally constructed with reclaimed wood and found objects including boats, water recipients, suitcases, toys, that tower and bulge over rudimentary structures synonymous with the shanty town and border crossings that artists have traversed in some of remotest corners of the planet.
+Passport offices are constructed with reclaimed wood and found objects including boats, water recipients, suitcases, toys, that tower and bulge over rudimentary structures synonymous with the shanty town and border crossings that artists have traversed in some of remotest corners of the planet.
+From the passport office are delivered editions of the Antarctica World Passport.
+The first passport office was presented at the Pirelli Hangar Bicocca in Milan, Italy for the artists’ survey exhibition in 2008.
+Since, iterations have been created for museum exhibitions and United Nation forums on climate change and migration.
 This passport office was presented as part of the Festival of the World at the Southbank Centre, London (2012) and re-activated for the FIAC Hors les murs in Paris (2013).

 For further details about passport edition and registration process click here.